 South Tyneside has a long and proud history of being a diverse and tolerant community, with people of all religions and those with none, living together in unity.
 RE at Hebburn Comprehensive School reflects our diverse community, providing opportunities for our young people to explore their own and other people’s beliefs, values and traditions.
 It gives young people the opportunity to challenge racism, discrimination and stereotypical views and encourage respect and tolerance of others.
 Throughout the key stages, opportunities are provided for pupils to develop their knowledge and understanding of religions and world views, critical thinking and personal reflection.

 The curriculum is planned to ensure that the range of enquiry questions are explored – philosophical, theological, phenomenological, sociological and ethical enquiries – using the South Tyneside Agreed Syllabus.
 Christianity is systematically taught as the main religious worldview in Britain, alongside Islam; Buddhism and Humanism.
-Other religions and worldviews, such as Hinduism, Judaism and Sikhism are taught through thematic studies across KS3 and KS4 Core RS.
+Other religions and worldviews, such as Hindu Dharma, Judaism and Sikhi are taught through thematic studies across KS3 and KS4 Core RS.

 Key Stage 3

 Throughout Key Stage 3, pupils are taught using a combination of the 3 main elements of RE from the Agreed Syllabus: Knowledge & Understanding; Critical Thinking and Personal Reflection.
 Christianity, Islam, Buddhism and Humanism form the basis of the Key Stage 3 curriculum and are taught through both systematic and thematic topics such as:

 What does it mean to be Buddhist?

 What does it mean to be a Muslim?

 Is it the duty of religions to fight against prejudice and discrimination?

 What does it mean to be a Muslim?
 (Catch-up curriculum)